BryanTorez/Honeypot-Lab/README.md

 <h2>Description</h2>
 This project consists of creating a trap for hackers attempting to steal valuable data, services, or systems.
-The traps objective is to detect unauthorized activity or to learn more about an attacker or simply distract them.
-Today, I'll be walking you through on how you can spin up a collection of honeypots using T-Pot, a all in one, multiarch honeypot platform.
-Features include 20+ honeypots and countess visualization options using the Elastic Stack, animated live attack maps and lots of security tools to further improve the deception exprience.
-If you want to follow along I will be using a cloud provider called vultr.
-Without a futher a do, lets begin...
+The trap's objective is to detect unauthorized activity or to learn more about an attacker or simply distract them.
+Today, I'll be walking you through on how you can spin up a collection of honeypots using T-Pot, an all-in-one, multi-arch honeypot platform.
+Features include 20+ honeypots and countess visualization options using the Elastic Stack, animated live attack maps, and lots of security tools to further improve the deception exprience.
+If you want to follow along I will be using a cloud provider called Vultr.
+Without further a do, let's begin...

 <h2>Applications Used </h2>